-In Chris Pickford's list of Great Bells, the biggest bell cast by William Dobson is listed as 43cwt, originally at Dublin Post Office, and now in County Mayo, Ireland.
+In Chris Pickford’s list of Great Bells (see below for link), the biggest bell cast by William Dobson is listed as 43cwt, originally at Dublin Post Office, and now in County Mayo, Ireland.
 As part of an investigation into the tuning of Dobson bells, I set out to find and record this bell.

 Chris’ source for the weight of the bell is this piece in the Norfolk Chronicle, Sat.
 15 Nov.
 1817:

 “We are informed there have been recently cast at the foundery at Downham, in this county, five clock bells, (the largest weighing 43 cwt, and a very fine bell) for the New General Post-office, Dublin, and a large bell is now preparing at the same place, for a church erecting in the Wabash Indiana State, North America, by a religious society of Germans, who have lately settled themselves in that quarter of the globe.”

 William Dobson was a bellfounder working in Downham Market, Norfolk in the early 19th century.
 He inherited the bellfoundry in 1806 from his grandfather Thomas Osborn who originally worked with Joseph Eayre in St Neots and moved to Downham Market in the middle of the 18th century.
 Among peals by William Dobson which still survive, some since retuned, are Wisbech (his only surviving ten), eights at Ashbourne, Diss, Elland, Liversedge and Poole, several sixes and fives, and a considerable number of individual bells.
 He cast a twelve for St Nicolas, Liverpool in 1812, since replaced.
 Dobson sold his foundry to Mears in 1833 and left the trade, going to work in a lawyer’s office in London.